Note : Please don’t send me photos or ask me to identify trees, plants, berries or mushrooms.

 The origins of damsons (Prunus domestica ssp. insititia) is uncertain, It isn’t a native but certainly has been cultivated in the British Isles for a very long time.
 Some argue that it is a cross between a sloe and plum, others that it is a variety of sloe alone.
 Whatever might be correct, they are worth keeping an eye out for.
 Some are often sharp and need to be cooked, some are sweeter and can be eaten raw.

 Yew (Taxus baccata) is one of 3 conifers native to the British Isles and is most common in the south; it’s also common in churchyards throughout the British Isles.
 Whilst we refer to the yew having a berry, it isn’t a true fruit but in fact a modified cone called an aril.
 All parts of yew are toxic with the exception of the berry – but not the seed inside, which is toxic.
-The aril is glutinous and quite sweet.
+The aril is glutinous and quite sweet, I really like the taste and consistency.

 Guelder rose (Viburnum opulus) is common throughout the British Isles preferring heavy soil; it’s scarce where we are but there are the odd one or two about.
 The berries contain Vitamin C but they must be cooked before you eat them.
 Even then there are some reports of people suffering from diarrhoea and/or vomiting after consuming.

-Not much to say about blackberries really, other than that they are delicious!
+Not much to say about blackberries really, other than that they’re delicious!

 It would be remiss to not include toxic berries, here’s some of them.

-Honeysuckle (Lonicera) is a vine like plant and consists of around 100 species that are found in the northern hemisphere.
+Honeysuckle is a vine like plant and consists of around 100 species that are found in the northern hemisphere.
+Our native species (Lonicera periclymenum) can be found in hedgerows and woodlands throughout the British Isles.

 The berries aren’t always red and can vary in colour including white, yellow, blue and black.